zxch3n/PomodoroLogger/.github/CONTRIBUTION.md

 ELECTRON_MIRROR="https://npm.taobao.org/mirrors/electron/"
 ```

-Alternatively, you can add following lines to `.npmrc` and `.yarnrc` files.
+Alternatively, you can add the following lines to `.npmrc` and `.yarnrc` files.

 ```bash
 # ~/.npmrc